Hispania Athletic Club: 1902–03 Copa Macaya

 By the end of 1902, Hispania is already suffering difficulties, but it still has the strength and courage to organize the third edition of its championship.
 Macaya distances himself from the Organization, which falls to Shields.
 This time, Hispania's main rival was Club Espanyol since Barça withdrew after their 2–0 win over Hispania AC was declared invalid for fielding an ineligible player.
 Club Espanyol and Hispania AC finished level on points at 6, which meant that the title had to be decided in a playoff match that was held a few months later on 12 April 1903, which they lost 1–3, courtesy of a brace from their former player Gustavo Green.

 Hispania also participated in the Copa Barcelona, a tournament organized by FC Barcelona after their withdrawal from the Copa Macaya, and Hispania finished third behind Barcelona and Club Español.
 On 19 April 1903, Hispania lost to Barça 0–1 in the Copa Barcelona, thus condemning them to bronze.

 From 1903 to 1904 onwards, the Copa Macaya began to be organized by the Catalan Football Federation and it became known as the Campionat de Catalunya.
 With the decline of the Hispania AC at the end of 1903, it was evident that the history of the Copa Macaya was coming to an end, thus sparking the debate of who was entitled to take the Cup as its own, since a different team won in each edition (Hispania AC, FC Barcelona and Español).
 To resolve the situation, a championship was organized in November 1903 between the previous three champions, solely to decide who would have the right to keep the trophy.
 However, when November came, Hispania had already disappeared, and the cup was ultimately awarded to Español FC.

-Decline and Collapse
+Decline and collapse

+Hispania used the Muntaner field until its disappearance in 1903; the pitch would later be used by FC Barcelona and Español.

 Hispania played their last game on 15 November 1903, losing 2–0 against Salud.
 On November 19, the entity's board agreed to its dissolution due to a lack of players, partly motivated by the departure of its most emblematic players, who joined other clubs, mainly FC Barcelona.
 The club donated its funds and materials (goals, nets, etc.) to the Club Association.